 Why build a bee hotel?

 Our bees are facing an unprecedented crisis.
 They’ve lost much of their natural habitat in the past 60 years – including 97% of wildflower-rich meadows.
 And they're under assault from pesticides, intensive farming and climate change.
 But by creating bee-friendly spaces where we live, we can start to replace and restore some of this lost habitat and help Britain bloom for bees.

 What you’ll need

 There are lots of ways to make a bee hotel.
 Holes drilled into untreated wood is one way.
 Some are more sophisticated, but here’s a very simple method using an old plastic bottle (or length of water pipe) stuffed with lengths of twigs and hollow stems.

 Collect nesting materials such as lengths of bamboo, hollow plant stems, bunches of dried twigs and grasses.
 Different species of wild solitary bee need holes from 2 to 10 mm, so aim for a range of diameters.
 Make sure your materials are dry before starting.

 You’ll also need:

-- 2 litre plastic bottle (or length of water pipe)
+- 2 litre used plastic bottle (or length of water pipe)

 - Craft knife and cutting mat